JohnLouderback/GDB/README.md

 GDB.getBoundElementFromModelPath( ``pathString`` ) | ``jQuery`` Bound elements | Given a path to a location to the model, this method will return all elements bound to (via the ``data-bindto`` attribute).
 GDB.getModelPathFromBoundElement( ``selectorString`` ) | ``string`` Model path | Given either a DOM element (not a jQuery collection) or a selector string, this method will return a path to which the given element is bound to via the ``data-bindto`` attribute.
 GDB.getValueFromModelPath( ``pathString`` ) | ``any type`` Value from model | Given a path to a location to the model, this method will return the value location at that position in the model.
+GDB.render() | Nothing | This method explicitly sets all current elements in the DOM's values to the current values in the model.
+This may be useful after significantly changing the DOM.
+If you are using a template engine for rendering, it may be faster to use the template engine to set these values, albeit this feature is more convenient.
+This method is not necessary for changes in the model.

 ##Element Attributes
 Attribute Default Name | Expected Value(s) | Example Value | Description